henrygabriels/FMLLM/improving_llm_creative_writing_output_in_a_fun_new_way.md

-# Improving LLM Creative Writing Output by up to 43.63% using Fibonacci Embeddings
+# A Small Experiment in Improving LLM Creative Writing Using Fibonacci Word Embeddings

 I took a small corpus of literary fiction (~700k words) and created a model of which words are most likely to appear at *Fibonacci intervals* to each other — not adjacent, but at specific distances apart.